 You’ll save money on postage with a postcard style save the date card.
 And not everyone needs to receive a save the date.
 If you want to save money on your wedding by skimping on save the date cards, just send a handful to your immediate family members and close friends.
 And choose a postcard style to save even more!
 These are by Vine and Thistle.

-And save the date cards aren’t mandatory, so you can skip them altogether if you need room in your budget.
-Read: When to Send Invitations (If Skipping Save the Dates) for helpful info.
+Wondering if save the date cards necessary?
+They’re definitely something you don’t HAVE TO have, so you can skip them altogether if you need room in your budget.
+If you are planning to save money on your wedding by forgoing save the date cards, be sure to read: When to Send Invitations (If Skipping Save the Dates) for helpful info.

 15. Choose escort cards that double as favors.